Affordability

 Cost of Energy

 The passive and active energy systems have high capital costs, but low operating costs with significant life cycle savings and benefits for the environment.
-The cost of energy in College Heights will be lower than typical PG&E energy costs.
+As discussed on the Sustainability page, the cost of energy in College Heights will be lower than typical PG&E energy costs.

 HUD Affordability for Moderate Incomes

 Affordability is determined by an analysis following HUD guidelines.
-For the College Heights project, the upper limit for moderate income is 120% of the median income in Alameda County.
+For the College Heights project, the HUD upper limit for moderate income households is 120% of the median income in Alameda County.

 The guidelines restrict housing costs to 35% of income.
 Housing costs are defined as mortgage, property taxes, insurance, and HOA dues.
 The mortgage estimate assumes 10 percent down, 30 years, and 7.61 percent interest (2023 rates at the time of this writing).
 The property tax estimate is based on https://www.acassessor.org/homeowners/about-property-assessment/estimating-your-taxes/).
 The Alameda county tax rate is 1.2% of assessed value.